BuiltonDev/javascript-sdk/README.md

 ###### Example: Creation of a Product object with a JSON Object
 **`product(json)`**

-You can create a full product from a json object.
+You can create a full product from a JSON object.
 This will create an object with all the properties accessible.

-- **Json {Object}**, json object representing a product
+- **Json {Object}**, JSON object representing a product

 ```js
 // Example: Construct a product with a JSON Object.